aryaman0098/aryaman0098/README.md

 - 🔭 Have a great interest in Machine Learning and Deep Learning!
 - 🌱 I’m currently learning about Full Stack Development in MERN.
 Also exploring the world of Cloud Computing.
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play badminton 😄
+- ⚡ Fun fact: I love to draw, play badminton and do competetive programming in my free time😄

 ### Connect with me: